The Open 2017: Jordan Spieth clinches Claret Jug

 - China's Li Haotong third

-Royal Birkdale (CNN)The greats find a way to get it done, and Jordan Spieth's hard-fought third major title suggests he is on an exalted path in the game of golf.
+Royal Birkdale (CNN)The greats find a way to get it done, and Jordan Spieth's rollercoaster third major title suggests he is on an exalted path in the game of golf.

 The Texan clinched his first Claret Jug by three shots from countryman Matt Kuchar to secure the third leg of the career Grand Slam of all four of golf's big events.